Mobile for Development Utilities Innovation Fund

 The M4D Utilities Innovation Fund is now closed and we are no longer accepting submissions

 What is the Mobile for Development (M4D) Utilities Innovation Fund?

-To date, M4D Utilities estimates the trials have impacted over 2.3 million direct beneficiaries in underserved populations around the world.
-The grants awarded since 2013 have led to an additional USD 174 million raised by grantees from the private sector, showcasing the proof of concept for mobile-enabled utility services.
+To date, M4D Utilities estimates the trials have impacted over 2.5 million direct beneficiaries in underserved populations around the world.
+The grants awarded since 2013 have led to an additional $174 million raised by grantees from the private sector, showcasing the proof of concept for mobile-enabled utility services.

-The impact of mobile on the utilities sector is explored in this video.
+The impact of mobile on the utilities sector is explored in this case study video.